warp-ds/tech-docs/docs/migration/developers/index.md

 Warp does not currently support icons.
 Until Warp icons being available, continue import the icons from Fabric.

+### Colours

+Warp utilises a system of coloring border, text, background and icons using semantic colour tokens.
+You will need to manually find the most suitable semantic class (e.g. s-bg-primary) to replace the Fabric colour classes which sets static colours (e.g. blue-600).
+To find possible replacements refer to our [Colours in WARP](https://warp-ds.github.io/colour-tokens-overview/) page.

 ### Migration plugin

 The migration plugin is available to use to detect all deprecated CSS classes and provide warnings with useful hints.